 Additionally, reinsurance treaties written on a modified coinsurance or funds withheld basis are subject to the general accounting principles for Derivatives and Hedging related to embedded derivatives.
 The Company's funds withheld at interest balances are primarily associated with its reinsurance treaties structured on a modified coinsurance or funds withheld basis, the majority of which were subject to the general accounting principles for Derivatives and Hedging related to embedded derivatives.
 Management believes the embedded derivative feature in each of these reinsurance treaties is similar to a total return swap on the assets held by the ceding companies.
 The valuation of the embedded derivatives related to these reinsurance treaties is sensitive to the credit spread environment.
-The calculation of the change in fair value of these embedded derivative includes the effect associated with the Company's own credit risk.
+The calculation of the change in fair value of these embedded derivatives includes the effect associated with the Company's own credit risk.
 A decline in the Company's credit ratings would result in a decrease in the embedded derivative liability.
-The fair value of the embedded derivatives is recorded in investment related gains (losses), net on the consolidated statements of income.
+The fair value of the embedded derivatives is included in the funds withheld at interest line item on the consolidated balance sheets.
+The change in the fair value of the embedded derivatives is recorded in investment related gains (losses), net on the consolidated statements of income.